 Elizabeth Manning Murphy, BA Hons (ANU-Linguistics), FCES, FSBT(UK,) AFIML, IPEd Distinguished Editor

 ‘My academic background is in linguistics and psychology with training as a teacher in commercial education as well.
 The appointment of Distinguished Editor (DE) was made by the Institute of Professional Editors (IPEd), Australia in 2008.
-I am a professional member of both Canberra Society of Editors and IPEd.
+I am a professional member of Canberra Society of Editors, IPEd and the Society for Editors and Proofreaders (SfEP, UK).
 I am an Honorary Life Member of both Canberra Society of Editors and of IPEd, a committee member and former President of Canberra Society of Editors, and a Councillor and former President of the Commercial Education Society of Australia.

 ‘I am an active professional member of editing, writing and management associations in Australia and internationally.
 I have written books about English grammar, effective writing and business.
 Two of my recent books (Working words and Effective writing – 2 edn) are highlighted on the Books page – click here.

 ‘My current work includes editing academic theses and journal articles, often for non-native speakers of English; editing technical journals and newsletters; mentoring and tutoring editors and others around Australia and overseas (including helping prospective teachers of English as a second language (ESL) to study for their qualifications); training in basic English grammar (see Grammar in a nutshell) for editors, writers, indexers and students of English internationally; and writing books and booklets on aspects of the editing profession.
-I am currently offering a study plan for anyone thinking of sitting for any exam including the IPEd Accreditation Exam.
+I have extensive experience in the writing of workplace manuals and guides for writers, including the Defence writing manual, an early guide to letter writing, The better letter, for Qantas staff worldwide, and shorter guides for several Australian government agencies.
+I am a joint national coordinator of the IPEd National Mentoring Program and I am currently offering a study plan for anyone thinking of sitting for any exam including the IPEd Accreditation Exam.
 Read more here.’

 A major strength of emma is our ability to call on colleagues to be team members to help with specific projects.
 Associates are highly qualified and experienced in their fields and are able to add considerable value to the projects on which they work.
 One such Associate, Dr Jon Rosalky, is highlighted here.
 Jon has a background in science and languages, and his expertise includes editing, particularly of academic and workplace material, training in aspects of effective writing, particularly English grammar, and IT.
 He is a professional member of the Canberra Society of Editors and the Institute of Professional Editors (IPEd).
 He has been a co-presenter of the emma workshop Grammar in a nutshell in various formats, and has participated in a special program designed to prepare candidates for qualifications to teach English as a second language.